Xie-jie-jie/LimeC/README.md

-# LimeC
+# Coid
-LimeC is a programming language, inspired by C, Javascript, Pascal, Ada and Fortran.
+Coid is a tiny programming language, inspired by C and Javascript.